whytekieran/Neo4J-Project/README.md

 RETURN LeinsterFiannaFail, MunsterFiannaFail, ConnachtFiannaFail, LeinsterFiannaFailElected, MunsterFiannaFailElected, ConnachtFiannaFailElected, LeinsterFiannaFailElectedP,
 	   MunsterFiannaFailElectedP, ConnachtFiannaFailElectedP; //Finally return the data to the user
 ```

-To view some other interesting queries related to this database you can view the QueryData.cypher file.
+The three queries above have been copied/pasted into Neo4J and work fine even with the comments there.
+To view some other interesting queries related to this database
+you can view the QueryData.cypher file.

 ## **_Closing Statement_**